dr-zool/matlab/README.md

 To return to the standard format, enter format short, or simply format.
 There are several other formats.
 For more details, see the MATLAB documentation, or type help format.

 Note - Up to now, we have let MATLAB repeat everything that we enter at the prompt (>>).
-Sometimes this is not quite useful, in particular when the output is pages en length.
+Sometimes this is not quite useful, in particular when the output is pages length.
 To prevent MATLAB from echoing what we type, simply enter a semicolon (;) at the end of the command.
 For example,

 >> x = -163.6667;